ibm-cloud-architecture/refarch-cloud-data-analytics/Cognos.md

 <img src="./cmedia/ca-image-25.png" >

 The data scientists have also observed a correlation between the number of credit applications a customer has submitted and their tendency to churn.
-So we will create another Custom group for the number of credit applications.
+So we will also create a another Custom group for the number of credit applications.

 1. **Select** the **ellipse** ... on the **Number of Credit Applications** column to view the column menu items.
 2. **Select** the **Create custom groups** menu item.